Canine Companions for Independence: Breeding and raising

-Canine Companions employs a breeding program to supply their dogs.
-They use Golden Retrievers and Labrador Retrievers or crosses of the two breeds.
+Canine Companions uses a breeding program to supply their dogs.
+They use Golden Retrievers and Labrador Retrievers, as well as crosses of the two breeds.

-Puppies are raised by volunteers who commit to keeping the dogs for 18 months, until it is time for them to enter the training program.
+Puppies are raised by volunteers who commit to keeping the dogs for 16 to 18 months, until it is time for them to enter the training program.
+During these 16 to 18 months, the volunteer puppy raisers are responsible for teaching the puppy its first 30 commands.
+Several of these commands will be used during advanced training.
+For example, a puppy who has learned up will put its front paws on various objects, including walls and fences.
+During advanced training, professional trainers may build that command and associated behavior into skills like turning light switches on and off.
+The puppies often accompany their puppy raisers to everyday places like school or work to prepare them for life as a service dog.

 Training

-The four- to nine-month professional training begins when the dog is returned by the volunteer puppy raisers to one of Canine Companions' six regional centers across the US.
+The four- to nine-month professional training begins when the dog is returned by the volunteer puppy raisers to one of Canine Companions' seven training centers across the US.
 The first three months of training reviews what the dogs have learned.
-Professional training includes in-depth health and temperament assessments, and each dog learns over 40 commands to increase independence including pulling a manual wheelchair, retrieving dropped items and opening doors.
+Professional training includes in-depth health and temperament assessments, and each dog learns over 40 commands to increase independence including pulling a manual wheelchair, retrieving dropped items, and opening doors.
 Dogs may be trained as hearing dogs that alert their deaf handler to sounds in the environment and lead the handler to the source of the sound.
 In 2018, Canine Companions began a pilot program training service dogs to assist veterans with post-traumatic stress disorder by providing a gentle buffer in crowds, turning on lights and interrupting nightmares and anxiety behaviors.